Greece Moments Greece Moments

 Fortresses of Vathia

-Most of the impressive towers, colloquially known as »Mani Tower« are now left to decay.
+Most of the impressive towers, colloquially known as »Mani Tower«, are now left to decay.
 A few have been converted into holiday apartments and extensively restored.
-If you want to spend the night in complete solitude and seclusion in the Mani, you will find the Vathia Tower 1894 (Watch on Booking.com*) found what they were looking for.
+If you want to spend the night in complete solitude and seclusion in the Mani, you’ll find exactly what you’re looking for at the Vathia Tower 1894 (View on Booking.com*).

 vathia mani peloponnes griechenland